 Compeed is so much better than Band Aids!
 These blister bandages are the best I’ve found, and they stay on for several days as well.
+You can get them at your local pharmacy, or a similar product at REI.
 Bring them with you as they may not be possible to replace everywhere in Patagonia (I actually never found them when I looked for them there).

 You can experience all kinds of different weather within the span of a few hours in Patagonia.
 I trekked through tons of rain, very heavy winds, and even snow over the two months that I was there.
 It can feel quite extreme at first, but in time you do get used to it and it even becomes part of the enjoyment of Patagonia.

 However, it’s only fun if you have warm, waterproof clothing.
 Here’s my packing list for Patagonia to help!

 5. Get a tent suited for Patagonian weather

 A normal tent isn’t going to be a good choice in Patagonia, where winds can reach upwards of 100km/hour.
 That is some serious wind and the shape of the tent, plus strength of the tent poles, both matter a lot so that nothing breaks while you’re midway through a trek.